forum2k-smit/DSA-OPEN-SOURCE/README.md

 - Clone the repository to your local machine.
   - Make a branch with your college registration number.
   - Put the code in respective directories else it would we considered as spam and rejected.
-  - Example : data-strutures/arrays, algorithms/graphs/binary-tree/binary-search-tree.c etc.
+  - Example : Issue Title/answer.java, Issue Title 2/answer.c, etc.
   - Its should be as clear as possible.
 - Create a commit with a short commit message, push it to your local-repository.
 If you will get a Contribute button at top.
 - Write a good pull request message and create a Pull Request.